 When I help clients construct a locally-based parenting plan, or an out-of-state relocation schedule, I advise them to ask themselves this: “How will this plan or schedule benefit my children in the future?”
 The focus should never be: “How does this parenting plan reward me or punish my former spouse?”
 Remember, it is all about the best interests of the children.

 Call AAA Family Law For An Initial Consultation

-These are the ranges of attorney retainer fees for the types of family law cases mentioned on this page.
+These are the ranges of attorney retainer fees for the types of divorce and paternity cases.
 The amount of the actual fee within these

 rages will depend on the degree of complexity of your case.